LEARN HOW TO

 Now, each phase in more detail…

-The bidding phase of a Bridge game is an auction where each player gets to estimate how many rounds they think they and their partner can win.
+The bidding phase of an online Bridge game is an auction where each player gets to estimate how many rounds they think they and their partner can win.
 If the winner of the auction then achieves their target they win the game and gain points and the opposition loses points.
 If the winner of the auction fails to achieve their target then they lose points and the opposition gains points.

 The person who shuffled and dealt is called the Dealer, it is the responsibility of the Dealer to make the first bid whether it is a passed bid (P) or an opening bid.